qsb-dev/quantum-space-buddies/README.md

 ## Help / Discuss development / Whatever

 [Join the Outer Wilds Modding Discord](https://discord.gg/9vE5aHxcF9), we have a nice `#qsb-bugs-and-questions` channel for support, and other channels to discuss modding!

+## License and legal stuff

+Copyright (C) 2020 - 2022 :
+- Henry Pointer (_nebula or misternebula)
+- Will Corby (JohnCorby)
+- Aleksander Waage (AmazingAlek)
+- Ricardo Lopes (Raicuparta)

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

+This work is unofficial Fan Content created under permission from the Mobius Digital Fan Content Policy.
+It includes materials which are the property of Mobius Digital and it is neither approved nor endorsed by Mobius Digital.